juyoungwang/juyoungwangblog/content/authors/admin/index.md

 highlight_name: true
 ---

 Juyoung Wang is a Ph.D. student in Industrial and Systems Engineering at the Computational Optimization Lab of University of Toronto.
-His research interests include both mathematical optimization and statistics, with their intersections such as statistical learning, and interpretable AI.
+His research interests include both mathematical optimization and statistics, and their intersections such as statistical learning, and interpretable AI.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/juyoungwangCV.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}resumé{{< /staticref >}}.